-Developing your thoughts: Talking out loud
+Developing Your Thoughts: Talking out loud

 Now that I’ve started actively preparing for my “Testing so you can move on” talk at Testbash Belfast and Romanian Testing Conference, I’ve started to notice how my thought process is developing as a result of talking out loud.
 Bit of background first so you have an idea how I’m preparing: